jorijn/laravel-security-checker/README.md

 php artisan vendor:publish --provider="Jorijn\LaravelSecurityChecker\ServiceProvider" --tag="config"
 ```

-If you want control on how the email is formatted you can have Laravel export the view for you using:
+If you want to control on how the email is formatted you can have Laravel export the view for you using:

 ```bash
 php artisan vendor:publish --provider="Jorijn\LaravelSecurityChecker\ServiceProvider" --tag="views"